Lake Panasoffkee WMA

 Small Game - 40, no-cost, daily quota permits are available first-come, first-served at the check station each day of the season.

-Guest hunters: For each non-transferable archery, muzzleloading gun, general gun, wild hog, spring turkey and mobility-impaired quota permit issued through the Commission’s RLIS, a quota permit holder (host) may take a guest hunter by obtaining a guest permit.
+Guest hunters: For each non-transferable archery, muzzleloading gun, general gun, wild hog, spring turkey and mobility-impaired quota permit issued GoOutdoorsFlorida.com, a quota permit holder (host) may take a guest hunter by obtaining a guest permit.
 Guest hunters are not allowed during special-opportunity hunts.
 A guest hunter must possess a completed guest permit while hunting except the following persons may be a guest hunter without a guest permit: a youth under 16 years of age, a youth supervisor, a mentor license holder or a mentor license supervisor.
 A host may only bring 1 guest hunter at a time and may only use 1 guest permit per day.
 The following persons are not considered to be guest hunters: other quota permit holders, non-hunters and exempt hunters (on areas and during seasons that allow exemptions).
-The host must share the bag limit with the guest hunter and the host is responsible for violations that exceed the bag limit.
 The guest hunter and host must enter and exit the area together and must share a street-legal vehicle while hunting on the area.
 The guest hunter may hunt only while the host is on the area.
 Refer to the quota hunt worksheets for additional information.

-Youth and mentor license holders: A youth hunter (less than 16 years of age) must be supervised by a person at least 18 years of age.
+Youth and mentor license holders: A supervisor is required to accompany a youth or mentor license holder during any hunt.
+A youth hunter (less than 16 years of age) must be supervised by a person at least 18 years of age.
 A mentor license holder must be supervised by a licensed hunter at least 21 years of age.
 Unless exempt, only those supervisors with proper licenses and permits may hunt.
 If the supervisor is hunting during any hunt (not including special-opportunity) for which quota permits are issued, at least 1 person in the party must be in possession of a quota permit.
 During a hunt that allows exemptions, a non-exempt supervisor of a youth must have a quota permit to hunt.
-A non-hunting supervisor is allowed to accompany a youth or mentor license holder during any hunt (including special-opportunity).

 Transfer of permits: Special-opportunity permits are transferable, except permits issued to persons exempt from paying permit fees are only transferable to another person exempt from paying permit fees; quota and guest permits are not transferable; antlerless deer permits are transferable.
 A positive form of identification is required when using a non-transferable permit, except for a youth under 16 years of age.
 The sale or purchase of any quota permit, guest permit or antlerless deer permit is prohibited.